What can (and cannot) be composted by Richland Farms?

 -

-Dog poo, cat poo, and used kitty litter
+Dog poo, cat poo, and/or used kitty litter

 -